 My Driver CPC Card Has Expired!
 Can I Still Drive in 2026?
 (Rules & Fines)

 It is the moment every professional driver dreads.
-You check your wallet and realize your Driver Qualification Card (DQC) expired three days ago.
-Or worse—you didn’t realize until your Transport Manager asked to see it.
+You check your wallet and realise your Driver Qualification Card (DQC) expired three days ago.
+Or worse, you did not realise until your Transport Manager asked to see it.

 The panic sets in.
 Can I just finish this week’s runs?
 Is there a grace period?
 Can I drive if I have my course booked?